-There are a few ways to make sure you're buying the right cookware, and determine if your current pots and pans will work.
+There are a few ways to make sure you're buying the right cookware and determine if your current pots and pans will work.
 There is even a way to make non-compatible pans work on your induction stove.
-But first, let's look at what makes induction cooking different from other stoves.
+Here's a look at what makes induction cooking different from other stoves.

 How Induction Cookware Works